-- 23. Following the outcome of the complaint, the Welfare Dean will take such action, including informing others, and arranging for support for all parties following the outcome, as may be appropriate in the circumstances. - 24.
-There may be circumstances in which an aggrieved party is not willing, or able, to make a formal complaint but the Welfare Dean considers that the implications for the aggrieved person or others actually or potentially affected are serious.
+- 23. Following the outcome of the complaint, the Fellow for Welfare will take such action, including informing others, and arranging for support for all parties following the outcome, as may be appropriate in the circumstances. - 24.
+There may be circumstances in which an aggrieved party is not willing, or able, to make a formal complaint but the Fellow for Welfare considers that the implications for the aggrieved person or others actually or potentially affected are serious.
 This may include cases where other parties, but not the aggrieved party, have made a complaint.
 In this case, the Senior Dean may initiate an investigation and make a decision on further action on the basis of such evidence as is available.